6 month sleep regression: myth or real?

 Increased night waking: Around 25 - 50% of babies [] continue to wake overnight at 6 months.
 However, if your child suddenly begins waking more frequently than usual overnight, we could consider this a sleep regression.

-Trouble falling asleep: If your 6 month old is fighting sleep for naps and/or at bedtime, this may indicate a sleep regression.
+Trouble falling asleep: If your 6 month old has started fighting sleep for naps and/or at bedtime, some would call this a sleep regression.
 Note that a schedule adjustment may help.

 Waking very early in the morning: It’s not uncommon for infants to wake earlier than normal during a period of poor sleep.